draftdev/jobs/README.md

 We strive to improve inclusivity and diversity in tech.
 Our writers, clients, and readers come from a wide variety of backgrounds and countries.
 We believe our staff should reflect this diversity as well. 🌏 ⚧ 🌈

 To support this goal, we are 100% remote and 90%+ asynchronous.
 We don't rely on Slack or other real-time chat tools that force butts to be in seats at certain times.
 Finally, we believe in paying fair rates and giving people honest, straightforward feedback.
-We're a small company, but growing quickly.

 Questions?
 Comments?
 Email karl@draft.dev